fengyuruhui98/File/write/Daily/癸卯日志/May.md

 @17:33

 ## Daily
-Morning, I ate at the canteen and then went to Linlou village and today I didn't want to
+Morning, I ate at the canteen and then went to Linlou village and today I didn't want to work at all.
+Then work on the card that they said they would change the front of the card.
+And just pass the day, then at night when I went back with YAngjiaming, I bought two bottles of cola for me and Yangjiaming.
+Then night I ate the duck foods also, though I felt not good about my tummy...

+PS: no talk with CHN.

 # 22:41 Wen, May 31, 2023